Exploiting Negative Capacitance for Unconventional Coulomb Engineering

-Coulomb interactions between electrons govern a variety of many-body phenomena, from stabilizing interacting phases to shaping the electrical and optical responses of matter.
+\textit{Introduction.}|Coulomb interactions between electrons govern a variety of many-body phenomena, from stabilizing interacting phases to shaping the electrical and optical responses of matter.
 Consequently, several approaches have been developed to highlight the effects driven by Coulomb interactions, bringing them to the forefront of condensed matter physics.
 For example, one prominent approach~\cite{bistritzer2011moire} focuses on revealing Coulomb interactions by suppressing competing kinetic energies in materials engineered to host flat energy bands.
-This flat-band engineering technique has successfully stabilized interacting phases ranging from superconductivity~\cite{cao2018,lu2019superconductors,balents2020superconductivity,oh2021} to the fractional quantum anomalous Hall state~\cite{sharpe2019qahe,serlin2020qahe,li2021qahe} in two-dimensional materials~\cite{kennes2021moirereview}.
-However, because this approach does not directly modify Coulomb interactions, the resulting interacting phases are typically stabilized only at low temperatures.
+This technique has successfully stabilized interacting phases ranging from superconductivity~\cite{cao2018,lu2019superconductors,balents2020superconductivity,oh2021} to the fractional quantum anomalous Hall state~\cite{sharpe2019qahe,serlin2020qahe,li2021qahe} in two-dimensional materials~\cite{kennes2021moirereview}.
 A complementary strategy|known as \textit{Coulomb engineering}|enables the direct tuning of Coulomb interactions by designing heterostructures with tailored electromagnetic environments~\cite{raja2017,song2018}.
 Although Coulomb engineering has successfully altered the electrical and optical responses of materials~\cite{jang2008graph,hwang2012fvr,yu2013qcap,kajino2019coulomb,whelan2020fvr}, it remains challenging to tune Coulomb interactions over a wide range and to design interaction-driven phases of matter within this framework.
-This limitation arises because conventional electromagnetic environments explored so far are largely constrained by the requirement that their static dielectric function (permittivity) must remain positive and be greater than that of vacuum.
+This limitation arises because previously explored electromagnetic environments are largely restricted to positive static permittivities.
+However, on fundamental grounds, environments with \textit{local} static negative permittivity are permissible \cite{dolgov1981}, raising the question of whether present-day Coulomb-engineered structures can be extended beyond this constraint.